 A Headless CMS can grant better content management with easier integration to emerging channels or platforms.
 Imagine distributing the same content that mobile users are reading to users on wearable tech- The possibilities are limitless!

-Cloud integration and technological freedoms grant your CMS the chance to expand its service to newer platforms, imbibe newer marketing trends, and grow in service size.
+Cloud integration and technological freedoms allow your CMS to expand its service to newer platforms, imbibe newer marketing trends, and grow in service size.
 Considering how much brands had to pay to grow their marketing every time they targeted a new marketing channel with a Traditional CMS, this is a welcomed change.

-A Headless CMS can ensure that you get more out of content marketing with less financial input.
+A Headless CMS can ensure you get more out of content marketing with less financial input.
 A monolithic, Traditional CMS costs time and money to develop and maintain while yielding marketing potential over a singular channel.
 But, cloud-based, API-based Headless CMS lowers your cost of storage and backend operations.
 The Cloud integration of the Headless CMS is also accessible to your team from anywhere.
-Fast service for all equals, more consumers, and of course better ROI than what a Traditional CMS can promise you.
+Fast service for all equals more consumers and, of course, better ROI than what a Traditional CMS can promise you.
 Lastly, but most importantly, you can achieve more with a small, dedicated team and a Headless CMS than with a large one and a Traditional CMS.

-So, you can target a larger market demographic and grant them Content as a Service over any platform.
+So, you can target a more significant market demographic and grant them Content as a Service over any platform.
 Thus, content marketing is less myopic and more omnipresent with an API-driven Headless CMS at your side.